Filtering and sorting events in app review

 }

-If we want to search details for an attribute such as event_category, you could choose Details from the search drop-down menu and enter the following text in the search value field:
+If we want to search details for an attribute such as event_category, choose Details from the search drop-down menu and enter the following text in the search value field:

 attributes.event_category:Log Clear